 We've carried out extensive work on the A329 to encourage residents to use more sustainable ways of getting around.
 The aim is not only to save residents money and improve their health, but also to help reduce congestion and improve air quality.

-The number of residents cycling around the Borough has significantly increased and we expect that with work about to start on the next the number of residents commuting via car will decrease further.
+The number of residents cycling around the Borough has significantly increased and we hope to that continue following completion.

 In 2017 work was completed between Aspen Place and Station Approach, in Wokingham, including major work on the kerbs and re-aligning the carriageway.
 This was the most recent phase of the works.

 It follows previous phases of the work between the Three Tuns, in Earley, and just beyond Winnersh Crossroads between 2014 and 2016.
 Once it is completed, the new route links Newbury, Reading, Wokingham, Bracknell and Ascot – forming a new National Cycle Route (NCN422).